-Benefit eligible employees of the Department are provided through the Missouri Consolidated Health Care Plan (MCHCP or the Plan), which is a cost sharing multiple employer, defined benefit OPEB, the State Retiree Welfare Benefit Trust (SRWBT).
+The Missouri Consolidated Health Care Plan (MCHCP) operates a cost-sharing multiple employer, defined benefit OPEB plan, the State Retiree Welfare Benefit Trust (SRWBT or the Plan).
 Employees may participate at retirement if eligible to receive a monthly retirement benefit from either the Missouri Employees' Retirement System (MOSERS) or another retirement system whose members are grandfathered for coverage under the Plan by law.
-The terms and conditions governing postemployment benefits, are vested with the MCHCP Board of Trustees within the authority granted under Chapter 103 of the Revised Statutes of Missouri (2000) as amended ("RSMo") 103.003 through 103.178.
+The terms and conditions governing postemployment benefits are vested with the MCHCP Board of Trustees within the authority granted under Chapter 103 of the Revised Statutes of Missouri (2000) as amended ("RSMo") 103.003 through 103.178.
 MCHCP is considered a component unit of the State of Missouri reporting entity and is included in the state's financial report.
 The Plan's financial statements are available on MCHCP's website at www.mchcp.org/aboutUs/annualReport.asp.
+The SRWBT does not issue a standalone financial report.